Reflecting on the local elections: a Y-PERN perspective

 Local Elections

-Labour had a good return in many areas but this was not the tsunami of votes we saw in 1997.
-This in parts reflects that Labour has been in power in many local authorities across the Yorkshire and Humber region and some of the issues concerning finances and governmental competency are viewed by the electorate to reside at local as well as national level.
+As expected, Labour also had healthy returns in many of the local council elections across the region.
+It is interesting to note that support was not however as sizeable in terms of vote share (35%) as the 1996 local elections (43%) which preceded the 1997 general election.
+This in parts reflects that Labour has been in power in many local authorities across the Yorkshire and Humber region for some time and some of the issues concerning finances and governmental competency are viewed by the electorate to reside at local as well as national level.

 Overall, Labour-led councils strengthened their hold on power, but with some notable exceptions.

-All five local authorities in West Yorkshire remained Labour-led, but the party lost overall control in Kirklees; they remain the largest party there and will work with the Greens and Liberal Democrats as in previous periods of No Overall Control (NOC).
+All five local authorities in West Yorkshire remained Labour-led, but the party lost overall control in Kirklees; they remain the largest party there but new Kirklees Labour party group leader, Carole Pattison, will need to work with other political parties to address significant fiscal challenges facing the council.
 They also lost some councillors in Bradford.
 However, this should not impact too strongly on any forthcoming general election as voting switches have taken place in wards where Labour has very strong existing support.

 In Hull, the Lib Dems fought off a strong Labour challenge to maintain control of the Council (Labour made a gain of one councillor).
-There were no elections in East Riding but the other notable result was Labour taking the Humberside Police and Crime Commissioner post from the Conservatives (this has not been connected to the forthcoming mayoral role in Hull and East Riding MCA).
+There were no elections in East Riding, but the other notable result was Labour taking the Humberside Police and Crime Commissioner post from the Conservatives (this has not been connected to the forthcoming mayoral role in Hull and East Riding MCA).
 The turnout was very low at 17%.
 There were no local elections in York and North Yorkshire.

 Key Takeaways